-With snow-white beaches, teal shallows, a coast crammed with beach huts and some of the best diving in Asia, Havelock has a well-deserved reputation as a backpacker paradise.
-For many, Havelock is the Andamans, and is what lures most tourists across the Bay of Bengal, many of whom are content to stay here for the entirety of their trip.
+With snow-white beaches, teal shallows, a coast crammed with beach huts and some of the best diving in South Asia, Havelock has a well-deserved reputation as a backpacker paradise.
+For many, Havelock is the Andamans, and it’s what lures most tourists across the Bay of Bengal, many of whom are content to stay here for the entirety of their trip.

 Diglipur & Around

 Those who make it this far north are rewarded with some impressive attractions in the area.
 It’s a giant outdoor adventure playground designed for nature lovers: home to a world-famous turtle nesting site, Andaman’s highest peak and a network of caves to go with white-sand beaches and some of the best snorkelling in the Andamans.

 As far south as you can go in the islands, Little Andaman has an appealing end-of-the-world feel.
 It’s a gorgeous fist of mangroves, jungle and teal, ringed by beaches as fresh as bread out of the oven.
 It rates highly as many traveller’s favourite spot in the Andamans.
 Badly hit by the 2004 tsunami, Little Andaman has slowly rebuilt itself.